Matt Gallagher (author)

-Matt Gallagher (born 1983) is an American author, former U.S. Army captain and veteran of the Iraq War.
+Matt Gallagher (born February 24, 1983) is an American author, veteran of the Iraq War and war correspondent.
 Gallagher has written on a variety of subjects, mainly contemporary war fiction and non-fiction.
 He first became known for his war memoir Kaboom (2010), which tells of his and his scout platoon's experiences during the Iraq War.
-He works as a writing instructor at Words After War, a literary nonprofit devoted to bringing veterans and civilians together to study conflict literature.

-In 2015, Gallagher was featured in Vanity Fair alongside Elliot Ackerman, Maurice Decaul, Phil Klay, Kevin Powers and Brandon Willitts, as the voices of a new generation of American war literature.
-Among other media, he's appeared on CBS News Sunday Morning, PBS NewsHour, BBC News and NPR's "The Diane Rehm Show."

 Gallagher was interviewed in September 2016 at the 92nd Street Y in Manhattan by General (Retired) David H. Petraeus.
-In January 2017, Senator Elizabeth Warren read his Boston Globe op-ed "Trump Rejects the Muslims Who Helped Us" on the U.S. Senate Floor.
 Gallagher's debut novel Youngblood was published in February 2016 by Atria Books, an imprint of Simon & Schuster.
-Youngblood has been met with widespread critical acclaim, receiving positive reviews and features in The New York Times, The Washington Post, Esquire, The Wall Street Journal and Vogue, and others.
-It was selected as a finalist for the 2016 Dayton Literary Peace Prize for fiction.
+Youngblood was met with widespread critical acclaim, receiving positive reviews and features in The New York Times, The Washington Post, Esquire, The Wall Street Journal and Vogue, and others.
+It was selected as a finalist for the Dayton Literary Peace Prize for fiction.

-In 2022, he journeyed to Ukraine as a volunteer and later as a war journalist to cover the ongoing Russo-Ukrainian conflict.
+In 2022, he journeyed to Ukraine as a volunteer and later as a journalist to cover the Russian invasion.
+His February 2024 novel, Daybreak, is loosely informed by his experiences in Ukraine and follows an American military veteran into the war to find a former love.
+In an early review, Publishers Weekly wrote that "This harrowing account of life in a besieged Ukraine reads like a bulletin from the front," and said that Daybreak echoed of both Hemingway and Casablanca.

 Background and education

 Gallagher was born in Reno, Nevada, to attorneys Deborah Scott Gallagher and Dennis Gallagher.
 He and his brother Luke attended Brookfield School and Bishop Manogue High School, where Matt edited the school newspaper and ran cross country and track.
 He graduated in 2001.

 Gallagher then attended Wake Forest University in North Carolina.
 He joined Army ROTC the week before 9/11, and decided to honor this commitment after the September 11 attacks.
-While at Wake Forest, Gallagher was a member of Theta Chi Fraternity and served as the sports editor of the Old Gold & Black.
+While at Wake Forest, Gallagher was a member of Theta Chi fraternity and served as the sports editor of the Old Gold & Black.
 He graduated in 2005 with a Bachelor of Arts Degree, commissioning into the U.S. Army as a second lieutenant in the Armor Branch.